radeonxray/UFO-Exam/README.md

 ![alt_text](/BlogAssignment/tsHandleCommentInput.png)

-_Picture 10: Notice the type that is expected for the event-variable_
+_Picture 10: Notice the type expected_

 Another example of the amount of code required is shown in the picture below, where the method is required to define both the parameter _type_ and also the return _type_.